 We encourage you to call your eye care professional to confirm their office is open before you seek care.
 Stay healthy and be well.
 (Posted August 6, 2020)

 Our first concern is always the health and wellbeing of our members and all of the people that make up the vision care ecosystem.
-During these extraordinary times, we are committed to providing you with the guidance you need so you can focus on your health.
+During these unprecedented times, we are committed to providing you with the guidance you need to focus on your health.

 Since March 16th, the majority of our associates have been working remotely to ensure business continuity while we do our part to help slow the spread of COVID-19.
-Our leadership team is meeting daily, virtually of course, to ensure that we continue to operate seamlessly to serve the 33 million members who count on us.
+Our leadership team is meeting daily, virtually of course, to ensure that we continue to operate seamlessly in order to serve the 38.5 million members who count on us.
 We’re here for you, ready to serve.

-We are committed to serving your eye care business as we navigate the unprecedented circumstances presented by COVID-19.
-While eye care professional offices have closed or have limited hours, many continue to see emergent patients either in offices or remotely.
+We are committed to serving your eye care business as we navigate the many unexpected and fluid circumstances presented by COVID-19.
+While eye care professional offices may have closed or have been operating with limited hours, many continue to see emergent patients either in offices or remotely.
 We are working tirelessly to provide you with the information you need to continue to serve your patients.
 You can find guidance about telemedicine coverage for essential services in the eye care professional portal.